Explore Technology at a Marin Maker Space

 The Bay Area Discovery Museum's newly renovated Fab Lab offers hands-on STEAM activities and resources children of all ages, from toddlers to 10-year-olds.
 Even adults can learn something new!
 Attend classes or camps or drop in for open hours Wednesday through Sunday to explore tools and technology in the studio.
 Open studio hours are designed for kids ages 5 and older and are included with regular museum admission.
 Check their website for class and cam, schedules and Fab Lab open studio hours.
 Location: Fort Baker, 557 McReynolds Road, Sausalito 94965

-Located adjacent to the South Novato Library in the Hamilton neighborhood, CEC Maker Space offers both children and adults the opportunity to get hands-on with 3D printing, laser and vinyl cutting, small electronics, hand and power tools, and more.
-CEC Maker Space offers after-school workshops for middle school students, the LunaTech program for girls in grades 5 to 8, drop-in hours for youth in grades 5 to 12, and summer camps for ages 11 to 14.
-Don't miss their free monthly family workshops.
+Located adjacent to the South Novato Library in the Hamilton neighborhood, Marin Maker Space offers both children and adults the opportunity to get hands-on with 3D printing, laser and vinyl cutting, small electronics, hand and power tools, augmented and virtual reality, and more.
+Marin Maker Space offers after-school workshops for middle school students, the LunaTech program for girls in grades 5 to 8, and open lab hours for youth in grades 5 to 12.
+Don't miss their free monthly Craft & Create family workshops.
 Registration is required for most programs.
 Location: 931 C Street, Novato 94949

 Tam Makers offers programs and classes for teens and adults at a new maker space at Tamalpais High School in Mill Valley.
 Drop by their monthly meetups on the first Thursday of each month for tours, demos, and discussions.
 You can also join their weekly Maker Club workshops, which are suitable for kids 15 and up on their own or 11 to 14 with a parent.
 They also offer classes for teens and adults on a variety of maker topics.
 Location: 700 Miller Avenue, Mill Valley 94941